-If your child is ever concerned about their safety or well-being or about another student, they should talk to someone such as a parent/carer/guardian, and/or a member of staff at school such as their Form Tutor, Year Leader or a member of Student Welfare Team.
-Alternatively you can also speak to Mrs Hughes, Assistant Principal: Student Welfare and Designated Safeguarding Lead.
+If your child is ever concerned about their safety or well-being or about another student, they should talk to someone such as a parent/carer/guardian, and/or a member of staff at school such as their Form Tutor, House Leader, Student Liaison Officer or to the Safeguarding Team.

 Talking about a problem helps, and if the problem cannot be resolved by the member of staff that your child has talked to, they will find other people to help.

-We have also produced a Safeguarding and Wellbeing Bulletin which gathers together important information for students and their parents, carers and families.
+We also produce a Safeguarding and Wellbeing Bulletin which enable us to share important information for students and their parents, carers and families.

 If you have any concerns about the welfare of a child please talk to any teacher or you can speak directly to a member of the school’s safeguarding team.

 To view our Safeguarding and Child Protection Policy, please go to our Policies Page.